hhd-dev/handheld-mesa/README.md

 > [!WARNING]
 > Currently on Arch, GDM will not launch with mesa 23, as it expects mesa 24.
 > If you get an error saying to contact your system administrator, switch to
 > a different terminal and do `sudo pacman -S mesa`.
+This package will be updated
+> soon to mesa 24.
+If you get this error in the future, this is how to fix it.

 # How to install
 ```bash